preshonyee/ampersand/README.md

 ## Backend API

-Ampersand backend is a REST API service entirely built with NodeJS and MongoDB cloud database.
+Ampersand backend is a REST API service entirely built with TypeScript, NodeJS and MongoDB cloud database.
 It is hosted on [Render](https://render.com).

-I'm currently working on migrating the backend API to TypeScript.

 ### Usage